-The Department of the Interior is reversing direction and attempting to dismantle recently finalized hunting regulations on lands managed by the National Park Service.
+The Department of the Interior has proposed allowing unethical hunting practices on lands managed by the National Park Service.

 Sport hunting regulations must not conflict with Congress’ will and National Park Service policies and purposes.
 It’s the law.
 The state’s “predator control” approach presents a clear conflict.

 Between 2001 and 2014, NPCA documented over 60 instances where the Alaska Board of Game ignored Park Service requests to keep “predator control” out of our national preserves.